MVGS: Multi-view Regulated Gaussian Splatting for Novel View Synthesis: Related Work

 \section{Related Work}

+In this section, we first review recent volume rendering techniques used by the Neural Radiance Field, which have significantly advanced 3D reconstruction and rendering.
+Then, we discuss recent developments in Gaussian-based explicit representation models, including 3DGS and its variants that are related to our work.

-\paragraph{Volume Rendering.} Significant advancements have been achieved in novel-view synthesis, particularly since the introduction of NeRF~\citep{mip-nerf, mildenhall2021nerf}, which employs MLP to parameterize the geometry and view-dependent appearance with the help of implicitly defined radiance field.
-Moreover, the training and inference efficiency of NeRF has been enhanced using hash-grid~\citep{instant-ngp} and explicitly defined samplers~\citep{li2023nerfacc}.
-Built on top of the radiance field, NeuS~\citep{wang2021neus}, NeuS2~\citep{wang2022neus2}, and HF-NeuS~\citep{wang2022hf} also perform more precise surface reconstruction against traditional MVS fusion such as MeshMVS~\citep{shrestha2021meshmvs}.
-Given all the advantages of neural rendering, its efficiency is still not implausible.
-Recently, 3D Gaussian Splatting (3DGS)~\citep{kerbl2023gaussiansplatting} has emerged, demonstrating impressive real-time NVS performance.
-Gaussian-based methods, typically represented by 3D Gaussian Splating~\citep{kerbl2023gaussiansplatting}, are recent advancements in 3D reconstruction, enabling high-quality and real-time rendering.
+\textbf{Neural Field Rendering:} Significant advancements have been made in novel-view synthesis, particularly since the introduction of NeRF~\cite{mip-nerf, mildenhall2021nerf}, which employs MLPs to parameterize geometry and view-dependent appearance through an implicitly defined radiance field.
+Moreover, the training and inference efficiency of NeRF has been enhanced with hash-grid~\cite{instant-ngp} and explicitly defined samplers~\cite{li2023nerfacc}.
+Ref-NeRF~\cite{refnerf} introduces a parametric representation of reflected radiance and structure with spatially varying scene properties.
+This representation significantly improves the accuracy and realism of specular reflections.
+TensoRF~\cite{TensoRF} proposes a 3D voxel grid representation with multiple channels.
+The proposed representation with compact low-rank tensor components speeds up the rendering efficiency.
+Built on top of the radiance field, NeuS~\cite{wang2021neus}, NeuS2~\cite{wang2022neus2}, and HF-NeuS~\cite{wang2022hf} also perform more precise surface reconstruction against traditional MVS fusion, such as MeshMVS~\cite{shrestha2021meshmvs}.
+Given all the advantages of neural rendering, its efficiency is still not satisfactory.